 "To give you an example, you have to tell your clients if there is a high-risk breach, and there has to be a specific procedure for that.
 Those more manual processes internally that are not necessarily related to data are something that we're currently working on."

-Some new features have been added to the platform to manage the enhanced data subject rights and has a list of actionables it still needs to complete.
+Some new features have been added to the platform to manage the enhanced data subject rights, but Sunlight still has a list of actionables it needs to complete.

 The company has been taking legal advice and plans to soon appoint a Data Protection Officer (DPO) and conduct a full audit with an external advisor.